primer3-org/primer3docs/reference_docs/readme.txt

 An identifier that is reproduced in the output to enable users to identify the source of the chosen primers.

-This tag must be present if PRIMER_FILE_FLAG is non-zero.
+This tag must be present if P3_FILE_FLAG is non-zero.

 SEQUENCE_TEMPLATE (nucleotide sequence; default empty)